truecharts/public/docs/common/values/host_aliases.md

 ## key: hostAliases

+Info:

 - Type: `list`
 - Default: `[]`
 - Helm Template: ✅

+Can be defined in:

+- `.Values`.hostAliases

+---

 Adds entries to a Pod's `/etc/hosts` file.